School of Public Health

 Global WACh Student Poster Symposium

 Please join to celebrate the training, service, and achievements towards improving the health and well-being of women, adolescents, and children by students affiliated with Global WACh while pursuing their graduate degrees at UW.
 This event will feature capstone projects completed by students enrolled in the Global WACh Graduate Certificate Program, poster abstracts by master and doctoral trainees recently presented at scientific conferences, and more.
-Contact gwach@uw.edu with any questions.
+Register at https://bit.ly/4kp0pZr.
+Please contact gwach@uw.edu with any questions.
 Event interval: Single day event.
 Campus location: Hans Rosling Center for Population Health (HRC).
 Campus room: 101.
 Accessibility Contact: Disability Services Office (DSO), dso@uw.edu.
 Event Types: Student Activities.
 Not Specified.
 Event sponsors: The Global Center for Integrated Health of Women, Adolescents, and Children (Global WACh) at UW Department of Global Health.
 Wednesday, June 4, 2025, 3:00 PM – 4:30 PM.

 Master of Health Informatics and Health Information Management (MHIHIM) Information Session